richardschoen/MonoOniLibrary/README.md

 **Installing via Yum Repository**

-On the IBM i Manually create the following repository file via the EDTF command or create it via Windows notepad and upload to the IFS location for the Yum repositories:
+On the IBM i Manually create the following repository file via the **EDTF** command or create it via Windows notepad and upload to the IFS location for the Yum repositories.
+Ex: **EDTF STMF('/QOpenSys/etc/yum/repos.d/qsecofr.repo')**

 Repo file name: **/QOpenSys/etc/yum/repos.d/qsecofr.repo**